mlflow/mlflow/examples/plugins/writing-plugins.rst

    * - Plugins for overriding definitions of model registry APIs like mlflow.register_model.
      - mlflow.model_registry_store
-     - **Note**: The model registry is in beta (as of MLflow 1.5), so APIs are not guaranteed to be stable & model-registry plugins may break in the future.
+     - .. note:: The model registry is in beta (as of MLflow 1.5), so APIs are not guaranteed to be stable and model-registry plugins may break in the future.

        The entry point value (e.g. ``mlflow_test_plugin:PluginRegistrySqlAlchemyStore``) specifies a custom subclass of